 Ask around.
 Do your business peers or fellow freelancers know this client or company?
 Does it have a good reputation?
 Do they have a good track record of business transactions?

 And most importantly, do they know what they need from you?
 Is the negotiation going well?
 Are they trying to make lowball offers or trick you into agreeing to lower rates?

-While there’s no sure way of avoiding all bad clients, these are red flags to bear in mind when agreeing to a project.
+While there’s no sure way to avoid all bad clients, these are red flags to remember when agreeing to a project.

-Invoicing may look daunting at first, but trust me, you’ll want to remain in charge of your invoices once you get the hang of it.
-Plus, it’s a great feeling when those invoices get paid, and your cash flow is positive.
+Business invoicing may look daunting at first.
+But trust me—you’ll want to remain in charge of your invoices for small business once you get the hang of it.
+Plus, you’ll feel great when those invoices get paid, and your cash flow is positive.

 If you’re managing your invoices in Paymo, your Dashboard gives you a bird’s-eye view of your finances.